IncludeHealth/docs/csv_data_submission.md

 - **Group**: Group or category the patient belongs to.
 (String)
 - **TimezoneId**: Timezone identifier, consistent with the TZ database format.
 For a complete list of acceptable timezone identifiers, please refer to the [List of TZ Database Time Zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) on Wikipedia.
 (String)

+See the sample template for examples of properly formatted [a relative link](TemplateCSVSubmission-Example.csv)

 ## Data Submission Requirements
 - **All fields are required**: Each column must be populated with valid data; otherwise, the record will be rejected.
 - **Date Format**: All dates must follow the YYYY-MM-DD format.